operator-framework/oria-operator/README.md

 ## Summary

-As part of the Operator Framework’s effort to move towards descoped operators the operator-lifecycle-manager (OLM) must pivot from managing an operator’s Role Based Access Controls (RBAC) to provide tooling that empowers cluster admins and operator authors to control which namespaces an operator reconciles resource events in.
+The Oria Operator provides tooling that allows cluster admins and operator authors to control which namespaces an operator reconciles resource events in.

-The `oria-operator` will introduce two cluster scoped CRDs, the `scopeTemplate` and `scopeInstance`.
+The `oria-operator` will introduce two cluster scoped CRDs, the `ScopeTemplate` and `ScopeInstance`.

 ### ScopeTemplate CRD

 The scopeTemplate CRD is used to define the namespaced RBAC needed by an operator.
 It basically allows one to define:

-- A clusterRole
+- A `ClusterRole`
-- a bindingTemplate, which will be used to create a clusterRoleBinding if the operator is scoped to all namespace OR roleBindings in the set of namespaces.

-An example of a scopeTemplate CR can be seen below:
+An example of a `ScopeTemplate` CR can be seen below:

 ```
 apiVersion: operators.io.operator-framework/v1